yuiyamu/yuru-web/README.md

 ## dev notes
 since this project now utilizes sveltekit as its framework, installation and development are relatively simple. just go to the root of the project, run `pnpm install` to install all of the dev dependencies, then `pnpm run dev` to start a local server.

-note: because of how individual servers are run for each web page (due to turborepo), you must make sure you have ports `1414` through `1417` open before running.
+note: because of how individual servers are run for each web page (due to turborepo), you must make sure you have ports `1414` through `1417` open before running, as well as port `3333` for the api.

-despite using sveltekit, we prefer not using the built in server functionality and, instead, have a single `main.js` in `src/lib/server` which you must also run to have a local backend~ this also assumes that you have all of the necessary .json files to serve, which can be fetched from [here](https://api.yuru.ca/sets), [here](https://api.yuru.ca/gds?person=lilac), and [here](https://api.yuru.ca/gds?person=sydney).
+in order to run a local server, you must also have the required .json files that the api serves by default, which can be fetched from [here](https://api.yuru.ca/sets), [here](https://api.yuru.ca/gds?person=lilac), and [here](https://api.yuru.ca/gds?person=sydney). these should be added to `packages/yuru-server-assets/`, along with a proper .env. instructions on how to make one are in the section below.

 ### .env